 His name is Craig and he is awesome.
 We sat together on the train to Leeds chatting life stories.
 Stuff that is wonderful, stuff that is tough.
 I couldn’t have asked for a more grounding moment than that.
 None of the past day was actually real in terms of life and death, and here we were talking about those very issues.
 A little perspective crept in and the tears dried to salty stains on my cheeks.

 Believing so fervently in what I do at BeeBee Wraps made me do this.
-I care only a little about looking stupid on telly, anyway a big ego holds you back.
+I care only a little about looking stupid on the telly, anyway, a big ego holds you back.
 What I care about is the stuff Craig and I chatted through; real life, kids, families, people, trees, birds, sky, land, oceans, all of that.

 More recently another friend of mine, Matt, asked me to define why I do it.
 It didn’t take long for me to get it out, once I started it was a floodgate opening.
 There doesn't ever seem a good time to get this stuff out, we’re all very stoic with our passion sometimes.
 I’ve put myself out there already in The Den and whilst I’m here I might as well shout about ‘the why’ too.